fwhelan/fwhelan.github.io/contact.markdown

 <h3>Open Positions</h3>
 The Whelan lab is currently recruiting MRes students.
 Learn more about the programme <a href="https://www.nottingham.ac.uk/life-sciences/study-with-us/postgraduate-research/mres-and-phds.aspx">here</a>.

+The lab has a project on the study of the human microbiome via in vitro culturing and bioinformatics available via The Nottingham BBSRC Doctoral Training Programme.
+The application deadline is 30 May 2022.
+Note: this round of applications are only open to candidates with home fees status.
+Find out more <a href="https://www.nottingham.ac.uk/bbdtp/index.aspx">here</a>,

 The Whelan lab would be honoured to host applications to The British Academy's <a href="https://www.thebritishacademy.ac.uk/news/the-british-academy-and-the-council-for-at-risk-academics-announce-new-fellowships-for-researchers-at-risk/">Fellowships for Researchers at Risk</a> programme.
 If you work on anything vaguely related to our Research interests, please get in touch- I would be happy to help guide the submission of an application.

 Additionally, we are always interested in individuals who would like to apply for scholarships or fellowships.
 Some options of funding opportunities follow: